mtiller/ModelicaBook/text/source/components/connectors/fluid_connectors.rst

 We'll start this section with a discussion of basic connectors very similar to the ones used for :ref:`simple-domains`.
-But we will conclude with a connector that is fundamentally different than the previous examples because it describes a connector that involves the conservation of both mass and energy.
+But we will conclude with a connector that is fundamentally different from the previous examples because it describes a connector that involves the conservation of both mass and energy.